Erwin Baker: Life

-Baker was born in Dearborn County, Indiana, in 1882.
+Baker was born in Dearborn County, Indiana, possibly in the community of Weisburg, in 1882.
 In January 1912, he left Indianapolis on a two-speed Indian and covered 14000 mi in three months, traveling through Florida, down to Cuba and Jamaica, and then to Panama.
 He took a steamer up to San Diego where he based himself for a while and from there he competed in several endurance runs in both California and Arizona.
 It was during this time that Baker decided he would attempt to break the transcontinental record.
 After a record-setting transcontinental drive in 1914, he received his nickname "Cannon Ball" from a New York newspaper writer who compared him to the Cannonball Express train of the Illinois Central made famous by Casey Jones.